EWS1 form

 What is the EWS1 form?

 The form is completed by a suitably qualified professional, such as a chartered surveyor or fire engineer, who examines the external wall system to ensure compliance with relevant building regulations and identifies any need for remedial works.
-The form plays a pivotal role in the conveyancing process, influencing both mortgage applications and building safety measures.
+The form plays an essential role in the conveyancing process, influencing both mortgage applications and building safety measures.

 When is an EWS1 form necessary?

-In the UK, determining the need for an EWS1 form hinges on specific criteria.
+In the UK, determining the need for an EWS1 form depends on specific criteria.
 Primarily, it applies to residential buildings with external walls or cladding.
 This requirement isn't uniform across all buildings.

 Impact of external wall materials on EWS1 form requirements

-Who is responsible for arranging an EWS1 form?
+Building owners are responsible for arranging an EWS1 form.

 Initiating the process